njdbickhart/SheepHiFiManuscript/magphase_workflow/README.md

 ### Installation

 To ensure reproducible output, we have provided a "yaml" file that can be used to create a virtual environment suitable to run MAGPhase.
-You will still need to install cDNA_cupcake as part of that environment before using the workflow.
+You will still need to install MagPhase as part of that environment before using the workflow.
 Here is an example of how to accomplish this using the [miniConda](https://docs.conda.io/en/latest/miniconda.html) package manager:

 ```bash
 # This creates the environment